PEP 696 – Type defaults for TypeVarLikes

 , ParamSpec

-which act as defaults for a type parameter when none is specified.
+which act as defaults for type parameters for which no type is specified.

 Default type argument support is available in some popular languages such as C++, TypeScript, and Rust.
 A survey of type parameter syntax in some common languages has been conducted by the author of PEP 695 and can be found in its Appendix A.